 How do I apply for places in the Girls’ School?

 Details of the registration procedure are on the website and parents are invited to submit applications as soon as possible.
-There is currently no application fee.

 When will the school open?

 The school will open for the Academic Year 2020/2021 (in line with the dates announced by Ministry of Education).

 We anticipate that the fees will be the same as those of the existing Sherborne Qatar Schools.

 An application is currently awaiting response from Ministry of Education.

 Will there be a capital fee?

 Because of the new and improved facilities at the Girls’ School, Sherborne Qatar has applied to the Ministry of Education to be allowed to charge a small capital fee.